JohnUrban/speedUpYourMac/README.md

 - Reset SMC (turn off, hold Shift+Control+Option+PowerButton for 10 sec, disconnect battery if possible, hold power button for 5 seconds, reconnect battery, turn on or reset PRAM as below )
 - Reset PRAM (turn off, press power button and immediately hold cmd+opt+P+R, continue holding as computer starts, eventually release keys, may hear a chime)
 - Replace hard drive with solid state drive

-# What can be done by speedUpYourMac

-- Speed up Terminal by cleaning out files that slow it down
-- Empty Mac Trash (moves it to same trash dir as all else in this program)
-- Move contents in Downloads to dated folder in DeskDrawer to be optionally cleaned out, deleted later
-- Reduce desktop clutter
-- Empty caches (also removes lots of browsing data)
-- Free up RAM
-- Reindex spotlight
-- Identify directories with large files

-# Possible future helpers:
-- Help remove Apps entirely by finding associated files (not just the App in the Applications folder)
-- Help compress files (gzip) and directory structures into zips, or gzipped tarballs

-# Scripts

-- `speedUpMyMac`
-	- wraps over all other scripts
-	- other scripts can be used directly or accessed by `speedUpMyMac scriptname`
-	- Use `speedUpMyMac auto` to do all steps (including emptying trash) in one step.
-- `speedUpMyTerminal`
-- `freeUpMyRAM`
-- `cleanUpMyCaches`
-- `declutterMyDesktop`
-- `rebuildSpotlightIndex`
-- `diskUsageThisDirAndAllSubDir`
-- `diskUsageThisDirAndAllSubDirLoop`
-- `declutterMacDownloads`
-- `declutterMacTrash`
-- `emptyMyTrash`
-- `viewDeskDrawer`

-# Helper scripts

-- `dirIsCluttered`
-- `dirIsEmpty`
-- `moveToDeskDrawer`

-# General Notes:

-- All wrap-over scripts that move files to trash, move it to `~/Documents/DeskDrawer/speedUpMyMac/trash`, not `~/.trash`
-- Use `speedUpMyMac emptytrash` to finalize those operations.
-- DeskTop clean-up moves all DeskTop items to ~/Documents/DeskDrawer/Desktop/*date*
-- Use `speedUpMyMac auto` to do all steps (including emptying trash) in one step.

-# Usage:

-	speedUpMyMac -1234567adlvh

-	-1 speed up terminal : move ASL and plist files to DeskDrawer trash (dated) -2 declutter mac Desktop : move Mac Desktop contents to DeskDrawer (dated) -3 declutter mac Downloads : move Mac downloads to DeskDrawer (dated) -4 declutter mac trash : move Mac trash contents to DeskDrawer trash (dated) -5 declutter Caches :  move Mac Caches contents to DeskDrawer trash (dated) -6 Free up RAM
-	-7 Reindex Spotlight
-	-a All / Auto : Run all previous steps.
-	-d Get disk space used by current directory.
-	-l Loop over sub-directories in current directory, and get disk space used by each.
-	-v View DeskDrawer in Finder